Visit Health Watch for COVID-19 updates. Find Employee Return to Campus and Student Return to Campus information.

 The Early Assessment Program (EAP) is used by the CSU in English Language Arts/Literacy and Mathematics to determine a student's Early Assessment Program status.
 In the spring of their high school junior year, students take the CAASPP English Language Arts/Literacy, and math exams, also referred to as SBAC.

-Summer Connections gives incoming first-year students an opportunity to enroll in math or an English course the summer before they begin!
+Summer is a perfect opportunity for incoming firs year students to enroll and earn college credit in math or an English course before the fall semester!
 Classes are interactive and designed to connect students with classmates, faculty, and the campus while giving them a head start!
 Participation is based on CSU multiple measures.

 We offer testing services for students at Cal State LA and the surrounding community.
 We aim to provide a comfortable testing environment, appropriate accommodations, and practice professional testing standards.